valentinradu/WhiteRaccoon/README.md

             //we first create a directory
             //we can safely autorelease the request object because the queue takes ownership of it in addRequest: method WRRequestCreateDirectory * createDir = [[[WRRequestCreateDirectory alloc] init] autorelease];

+            //the path needs to be absolute to the FTP root folder.
+            //full URL would be ftp://xxx.xxx.xxx.xxx/dummyDir/
             createDir.path = @"/dummyDir/";

             [requestsQueue addRequest:createDir];